flaxsearch/harahachibu/README.md

 The `status` property may be either "OK" or "ERROR".
 In the case it returns "ERROR", the message will be populated with more details.

+**Note:** there are no authentication checks on `/setSpace` at this time.
+We're expecting the app to be running behind a firewall or similar security measure - after all, you don't want your search engine open to any passerby, do you? :-)

 ## Using a custom disk space checker